evanhe1/teachla-react-track/week2-javascript-overview/README.md

 const numsEven = nums.filter(num => num % 2 === 0) // returns [2,4]
 ```

 `reduce` runs a reducer function on each element of the array in order, passing the current result at each step to the next element.
-The user can pass in a initial value for the result before the first element is processed, without the value at index 0 will be used as the initial value.
+The user can pass in an initial value for the result before the first element is processed, without the value at index 0 will be used as the initial value.
 The most intuitive use case for this function is for summing all the elements of an array:

 ```JavaScript
 const nums = [1, 2, 3, 4, 5];